neicnordic/neic-sda/docs/services/verify.md

 the ingested files.

-When running, verify reads messages from the configured rabbitMQ queue.
+When running, verify reads messages from the configured RabbitMQ queue.
 For each message, these steps are taken (if not otherwise noted, errors halts progress and the service moves on to the next message.
-Unless explicitly stated, error messages are *not* written to the rabbitMQ error queue, and messages are not NACK or ACKed.):
+Unless explicitly stated, error messages are *not* written to the RabbitMQ error queue, and messages are not NACK or ACKed.):

 1. The message is validated as valid JSON that matches the